ncayllahua/GigisPizzaHOL/hol5967_userguide.md

 ![](./media/image60.png)

-Provide a name for the cluster, then select QUICK CREATE option:
+Provide a name for the cluster, then select QUICK CREATE option and Launch Workflow button:

 ![](./media/image300.PNG)